nextbreakpoint/infrastructure-as-code/README.md

 - Jenkins, SonarQube and Artifactory for creating a continuous delivery pipeline

-- Consul for monitoring servers and services
+- Consul for services discovery

 - Kubernetes and ECS for orchestrating Docker containers